john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 Broadly speaking, additive and multiplicative noise types inherent to mammography

-The types of additive and multiplicative noise inherent to mammography are specified in {numref}`noise_types`
+The types of additive and multiplicative noise inherent to mammography are specified below.

 ```{table}

 :name: noise_types

 | Noise Type       | Noise Model    |